wbv/not-overleaf/README.md

 "Overleaf"
 ==========
+This is how I write LaTeX documents.
+I like Overleaf, but I like maintaining control of my own source, documents, and ridiculous build processes (should I choose to add weird features like automatic generation of figures, tables, etc).

 You'll need:
 - GNU Make
 - TexLive (or something equivalent latex distribution supplying pdflatex)
 - Bash (or any shell, really)

 Customize the Makefile with:
 - The name of the pdf you want to generate
 - The name of your latex source code file
 - Any dependency files used in your latex document (images, tables)
 - Any PDFLaTeX flags you need (e.g. --shell-escape)

 In its own terminal, run the script in build.sh, either typing it manually inline (to see the output of pdflatex):